cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

-## What is an HTML-Tag?
-(Choose the correct answer).
+## 3. What is an HTML-Tag?
+(Choose the correct answer). :no_entry:

-### A HTML-Tag is a processing instruction for the web browser.
+A HTML-Tag is a processing instruction for the web browser.

 A HTML-Tag marks an aspect of the web page

 A HTML-Tag Is a pre-processor instruction for the browser